bhuisgen/blog-server/README.md

-# blog-server
+# Blog-server

-A blog REST API server developed by Boris HUISGEN <bhuisgen@hbis.fr>
+Blog-server is a blog REST API server developed by Boris HUISGEN.

-Under GNU GPL licence
+The project is under GNU GPL licence.

+## Features

+- Support pages and posts with comments, tags and categories
+- Content generated from static Markdown files or by API calls
+- Content indexed in database (Redis, SQLite, PostgreSQL, MySQL)
+- Client API authentication by keys or tokens
+- Local authentication by user credentials
+- External authentication through OAuth/OpenID providers (Facebook, GitHub, Google, LinkedIn, Twitter)
+- User permissions by groups and roles
+- Blacklist support (IP address, email, username)

 ## Getting blog-server